MS Express Samina: Disaster

 Professor David Molyneux, an expert in the performance of ships in harsh environments, said that the damage sustained by the MS Express Samina should not normally sink such a ship.
-The ship sank because nine of its eleven watertight compartment doors were open even though safety laws require ship operators to close and lock the safety doors.
+The ship sank because nine of her eleven watertight compartment doors were open even though safety laws require ship operators to close and lock the safety doors.
 Molyneux described the open watertight doors as the most significant aspect of the sinking.
-This conclusion was supported by an in-depth study of the Ship Design Laboratory – National Technical University of Athens, a summary of which was presented at the 8th International Conference on the Stability of Ships and Ocean Vehicles, (Papanikolaou, A., Spanos, D., Boulougouris, E., Eliopoulou, E., Alissafaki, A., "Investigation Into The Sinking Of The RO-RO Passenger Ferry Express Samina").
+This conclusion was supported by an in-depth study of the Ship Design Laboratory – National Technical University of Athens, a summary of which was presented at the 8th International Conference on the Stability of Ships and Ocean Vehicles (Papanikolaou, A., Spanos, D., Boulougouris, E., Eliopoulou, E., Alissafaki, A., "Investigation Into The Sinking Of The RO-RO Passenger Ferry Express Samina").

 Chronology of the sinking

-At 22:15 EEST (19:15 UTC), three minutes after impact, the ship was listing by five degrees to starboard.
+At 22:15 EEST (19:15 UTC), three minutes after impact, the Samina was listing by five degrees to starboard.
 By 22:25, the list had increased to fourteen degrees and water began to enter the ship through the six-metre gash.
-By 22:29, the ship was listing by twenty-three degrees, preventing the launching of additional lifeboats; only three of the eight lifeboats were deployed.
-At 22:32 the ship had listed by 33 degrees, and by 22:50 the ship lay on its side.
+By 22:29, she was listing by twenty-three degrees, preventing the launching of additional lifeboats; only three of the eight lifeboats were deployed.
+At 22:32 she had listed by 33 degrees, and by 22:50 the ship came to lay on her side.
 The clock on the bridge stopped at 23:02, which the authorities took to be an indication of the time at which the ship sank.
 In addition to the main cause of the sinking (open watertight doors), the degree of damage, the scenario, and the open vehicle deck space in roro ferry design were contributing factors.